raminguyen/Custom-Instruction-GPT-4/Resume and Cover Letter Automation.md

 ## To use my chatbots, you'll need:

-- A summary of your work experiences.
 - Your preferred job description.
 - A paid subscription to GPT-4 model.
+- A summary of your work experiences.
+- For every experience, you should **highlight** your specific experience.

 ## Before you get started!